kilroyjones/openweather-async/README.md

 ## setup

 To use this library you will need to first sign up at [OpenWeather API Sign up](https://openweathermap.org/home/sign_up) and get an API key.
 If interested, the API documentation is [here](https://openweathermap.org/current) with examples of the json-formatted response.

+To follow the example below, you should store the API key in the **.env** file as **OPENWEATHER_API_KEY=YOUR_API_KEY**.
+The **.env** file should be place in the root folder of your project.

 ```
 ├── Cargo.toml